MCV Evolution: New Zealand

 Tranzit Group of New Zealand purchased 58 Evolutions.
 Go Bus of New Zealand currently operates 43 of the type, 31 being the 15.250 MAN chassis and the remaining 12 being 14.240 MAN chassis.

 Philippines

 The Evolution has a handful of operators in the Philippines, with the main operators of Evolutions being the UBE Express Airport Bus and Bonifacio Global City operator BGC Bus.
 Delta Neo Solutions (DNS) also operates a handful of units for the Okada Manila Hotel, and briefly for the P2P Express Bus Service.

 Singapore

-In 2010, Singaporean bus opeartor SMRT Buses trialled an MCV Evolution bodied MAN A22 NL323F to evaluate their potential for replacing elderly Mercedes-Benz O405s.
+In 2010, Singaporean bus operator SMRT Buses trialled an MCV Evolution bodied MAN A22 NL323F to evaluate their potential for replacing elderly Mercedes-Benz O405s.
 This trial resulted in an order for MAN A22s with Lion's City bodywork assembled by Gemilang Coachworks; after completing trial service, SMRT's MCV Evolution demonstrator was also rebodied with Lion's City Hybrid bodywork by Gemilang and exported to Australia to operate a Perth Airport shuttle service.